ProvableHQ/leo/docs/rfc/004-integer-type-casts.md

 (at least, not for production code).
 Presumably, the behavior of type casts in those programming languages is motivated by efficiency of execution, at least in part.
-Since in Leo the input data is avaialable at compile time, considerations that apply to typical programming languages do not necessarily apply to Leo.
+Since in Leo the input data is available at compile time, considerations that apply to typical programming languages do not necessarily apply to Leo.